jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Women blink nearly twice as much as men.
+⚡<!-- FUNFACT --> Fun fact: Most Egyptians died by the time they were 30 about 300 years ago,

 </div>